THIRD DUI OFFENSE PENALTIES

-Fine $390 + penalty assessments – approximately $2,000 (or converted to 3 days jail, 3 days community labor, or 30 hours community service (total hours may vary by court));
+Fine $390 + penalty assessments – approximately $2,000 (or converted to 3 days jail, 3 days community labor, or 35 hours community service (total hours may vary by court));

 18 month alcohol education program (SB38);

 Mandatory court fees approximately $300 (varies by courthouse);

-Driver's license suspension of up to 3 years, with immediate eligibility for a restricted license upon installation of an ignition interlock device (*for offense dates prior to 1/1/2019, a 180 day mandatory "hard" suspension period must be completed prior to the restricted license being issued).
+Driver's license suspension of up to 3 years, with immediate eligibility for a restricted license upon installation of an ignition interlock device (IID) (*for offense dates prior to 1/1/2019, a 180 day mandatory "hard" suspension period must be completed prior to the restricted license being issued).

 Prosecutors frequently seek additional penalties for a driver convicted of a 3rd DUI offense, particularly if the driver is still on probation for his or her second offense.
 Aggravating factors of the current case, including a very high blood alcohol content result or an accident, are considered, however prosecutors may look back at the facts of the prior cases as well.
 Additional punishment will be sought if the person was also driving on a suspended license due to a prior DUI offense.
 Additional penalties for a third DUI offense in Los Angeles include: